 How Sandblasting Media Works

-What does a sandblaster do and how does it work?
+What is sandblasting and how does it work?

 It all starts with two components: the blast pot and the pressurized air intake.
-The blast pot is a large container that holds the blast media, whether it is glass beads, corn cob, steel shot, plastic or other material.
-It funnels the media downward through a set of valves that allow the amount entering the system to be controlled.
+The blast pot is a large container that holds the blast media, whether it is glass beads, corn cob, steel shot, plastic or other abrasive blasting media.
+It funnels the media downward through a set of valves that allow you to control the amount entering the system.

 This media then joins the pressurized air as it zips into the chamber.
 Note that air pressure is entirely responsible for the process of sandblasting — it is the force that whips the media around.
 Adjusting it in turn adjusts the speed of the particles.
 Sandblaster air requirements are quite strict as a result — you need a remote-control system for both precision and safety.